deterjan/cache-modeling-tool/README.md

 The tool can be accessed publicly at: https://deterjan.github.io/cache-modeling-tool/

 ## Does it work?
 I hope it does.
-You can find a list of test cases from Will Sawyer's previously solved questions in [this file](https://github.com/deterjan/cache-modeling-tool/blob/gh-pages/tests.js) and run all of these cases to make sure the code is OK [here.](https://deterjan.github.io/cache-modeling-tool/tests.html)
+You can find a list of test cases obtained from the previously asked questions archive in [this file](https://github.com/deterjan/cache-modeling-tool/blob/gh-pages/tests.js) and run all of these cases to make sure the code is OK [here.](https://deterjan.github.io/cache-modeling-tool/tests.html)